-The new legislation will lower the maximum amount of mortgage interest that homeowners can deduct from their taxes.
+The legislation will lower the maximum amount of mortgage interest that homeowners can deduct from their taxes.
 This provision could affect quite a few homeowners in Washington, particularly in the more expensive real estate markets like Seattle.

 Republicans in Congress went back and forth over this provision, with the House and Senate creating their own versions.
 In its final version, the Tax Cuts and Jobs Act allows eligible homeowners to deduct interest paid on mortgage loans up to $750,000.
 That’s a reduction of $250,000 from the previous cap of $1 million.

 Granted, most homes across Washington State are priced below $750,000.
 So the mortgage interest deduction shouldn’t affect the “average” homeowner in most parts of the state.
 But in places like Seattle, where property prices can be much higher, some homeowners could have their mortgage interest deceptions capped at a lower level.

 The good news for people with existing loans is that these changes will only apply to new home loans.
 So homeowners who took out their mortgages before the new tax bill was passed should be able to enjoy the same level of deduction.
 In other words, it’s grandfathered.

-This means that the median, or midpoint, for home prices in Seattle could soon equal the new limit for mortgage interest deductions.
-So there could be quite a few homeowners with mortgage loans that exceed the deduction limit.
+This means that the median, or midpoint, for home prices in Seattle is higher than the limit for mortgage interest deductions.
+So, there could be quite a few homeowners with mortgage loans that exceed the deduction limit.
 And these are the folks who could lose some of their benefits.

 As of 2018, interest paid on home equity loans are only tax deductible in certain scenarios.
 This is another key provision of the Tax Cuts and Jobs Act, and it’s one that could affect many homeowners across the state of Washington.